Estonia entry requirements for Portugal passport holders

 Hotel booking or host invitation

-Have a hotel confirmation or an invitation letter from your host ready.
-Border officers occasionally ask for it, especially if you arrive without a clear itinerary.Recommended
+Carry a hotel confirmation, Airbnb booking, or a letter from your host in Estonia.
+Officers at the border sometimes ask for it, especially if you're arriving without a clear itinerary.Recommended

 Proof of funds